nim-lang/nif/doc/nim-gear2.md

 Grammar
 -------

-Generated nim-sem code must adhere to this grammar.
+Generated gear2 code must adhere to this grammar.
 For better readability `'('` and `')'` are written without quotes and `[]` is used for grouping.

 Currently the grammar is simplified and work-in-progress: